Modularity and Heights of CM cycles on Kuga-Sato varieties: CM cycles on Kuga--Sato varieties

-The following formula is the counterpart of the projector version of the general Gross-Zagier formula \cite[Theorem 3.15]{YZZ} of Yuan, S. Zhang, and W. Zhang. \begin{thm} Assume that Conjecture \ref{modconj} holds for $\pi$.
-For $\phi \in\pi^\infty$ and ${\wt\phi} \in \wt \pi^\infty$, we have \end{thm} \begin{rmk} As one may expect, the number $ \frac{(2k-2)! }{ (k-1)!\cdot (k-1)!}$ is (part of) a local factor at $\infty$, see \eqref{oinf2}.
+The following formula is the counterpart of the projector version of the general Gross--Zagier formula in weight 2 \cite[Theorem 3.15]{YZZ}. \begin{thm} Assume that Conjecture \ref{modconj} holds for $\pi$.
+For $\phi \in\pi^\infty$ and ${\wt\phi} \in \wt \pi^\infty$, we have \end{thm} All global $L$-functions (or zeta functions) in this paper are the complete ones containing the archimedean parts.
+The theorem is proved in \S \ref {proofs}.